hlf-go/writing-chaincode/README.md

 For a basic (terminal and command-line) environment for chaincode development, please follow the following steps:

 1. Install [Go tools](http://golang.org/dl).

     * for macOS, we recommend installing via [homebrew](http://brew.sh/);
     * for other platforms please refer to [installation guide](https://golang.org/doc/install).

+    **Note:**

+    * Please also ensure that you also install C++ compiler.
+Refer to your respective platform documentation for instructions.
+    * On Ubuntu you may also need to install a library call `ltdl` (please refer to `apt-get install ltdl-dev`).

 1. Set the environmental variable `GOPATH` to a reference a directory to host your Go source codes and binaries (i.e. Go workspace).
 For example,